Gerontology Symposium 2018

 Students engaged in a research project on any aspect of aging are invited to apply for the poster session.
 Please click here for complete details: Student Poster Session

-In support of improving patient care, The Robert Larner M.D.
-College of Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, The Robert Larner College of Medicine at The University of Vermont is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 This program has been reviewed and is acceptable for up to 6.50 Nursing Contact Hours.

 Determination of credit is pending for social workers and nursing home administrators.